38d3b7/LGE/README.md

 # Liquidity Generation Event (LGE) Uniswap 🦄 v4 Hook

-A novel token launchpad mechanism built on Uniswap v4 using hooks for liquidity-first token creation.
+A novel token launchpad mechanism built on Uniswap v4 using a hook for liquidity-first token creation.

 ## 🚀 Overview